richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (May 2025).
-Can we use AI to discover better algorithms? https://richardcsuwandi.github.io/blog/2025/llm-algorithm-discovery/.
+Can we use AI to discover better algorithms?
+Posterior Update. https://richardcsuwandi.github.io/blog/2025/llm-algorithm-discovery/.
 </div>

 Or in BibTeX format: